-Nature is one big playground, and in North Carolina we’re lucky it has an abundance of ways to wow.
-Experience the thrill of sliding down waterfalls, see breathtaking views from a mile-high bridge and other family-friendly activities at our state parks.
+Nature is one big playground, and in North Carolina, we’re lucky it has an abundance of ways to wow.
+Experience the thrill of sliding down waterfalls, see breathtaking views from a mile-high bridge, and other family-friendly activities at our state parks and national parks.

 Talk about bragging rights – families can boast they made it across America’s highest suspension footbridge after braving the mile-high, 228-foot bridge swinging across an 80-foot chasm.
 Yet, the picture-worthy views are the best reward; well, that and the homemade sweets at the mountain’s Fudge Shop.
 Look out for loads of butterflies in the candy shop’s adjacent garden, too.
 Before you go, call ahead to Mildred’s Grill, located on Grandfather Mountain, for boxed lunches or stop by after your bridge journey for lunch-with-a-view from its outdoor tables or through the huge dining room windows.
 (These attractions are operated by the Grandfather Mountain Stewardship Foundation, which is a separate entity from Grandfather Mountain State Park.)

 Boat time means quality family time when you explore Big Lake.
 Surrounded by trees, this lake feels miles from civilization and rarely gets crowded.
-Rowboats and canoes are a steal to rent at less than $10 for two hours (weekends only).
+Rowboats and canoes are a steal to rent at less than $10 for two hours (April 1 through Oct.
+31).
 Consider stopping at the 45,000-square foot Raleigh Farmers Market for breakfast and lunch supplies, with two on-site breakfast restaurants: Market Grill and State Farmers Market Restaurant.

-Opt for several 2-mile loops or out-and-back trails that offer sweeping views of Stone Mountain, more waterfalls and even ruins from some old liquor stills demolished during Prohibition.
+Opt for one of the looped trails or out-and-back trails that offer sweeping views of Stone Mountain, more waterfalls and even ruins from some old liquor stills demolished during Prohibition.
 Take advantage of the proximity to the Blue Ridge Parkway and drive to Milepost 230 for a long-range view of Stone Mountain before or after your hike.

 Thanks to its shallow depth, Jones Lake stays warm throughout late spring to early fall, and since only 10-horsepower boats are permitted, it makes for a great swimming spot for families.
-Stop by the Cape Fear Farmer’s Market on your way for lots of fresh produce, meats and baked goods; or hit the on-site Cape Fear Bar-B-Que & Chicken for hearty plates of barbecued meats served with traditional sides and a handful of hushpuppies.
-Kids' meals come with fries and a choice of hot dog, chicken leg or chicken tenders.
+Stop by the Cape Fear Farmer’s Market on your way for lots of fresh produce, meats and baked goods.
+Or hit the on-site Burney's Sweets & More for pastries and doughnuts.